sidharth2189/CarND-Behavioral-Cloning-P3/writeup_report.md

 I also used the left and right camera images in addition along with a corrected steering angle value. (steering correction = 0.2)
 This can help the vehicle recover if off-centred.
 Further training data of vehicle weaving into the centre from left and right can be added as augmentation.

 After the collection process, I had 48216 number of data points.
 I then preprocessed this data by normalizing.
 I divided input pixels by 255 and subtracted the values from 0.5 to mean centre to zero.
+I converted the images to rgb format since the drive.py file reads rgb and cv2.imread() used in the code reads as BGR.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.